Decree Law No. 20

 types of establishments registered in the UAE.

-The process of identifying or verifying the
+Due Diligence (CDD): The process of identifying or verifying the information of

-purpose of this Decree-Law and its Implementing Regulation.
+this Decree-Law and its Implementing Regulation.

-or transferring of illegal or suspicious funds or crime revenues to and from the
+transferring of illegal or suspicious funds or crime revenues to and from the

 UAE for the purpose of investigating a crime or identifying the identity of its